todd/restume/README.md

 You can see it in action at [resume.dd0t.com](http://resume.dd0t.com).

-The resource list is below, but you can also check out the source on [GitHub](https://github.com/toddward/RESTume).
+The resource list is below, but you can also check out the source in this repo.
 A few notes on the source:

 *	Written with Ruby on Sinatra.